varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   pipe
     Switch to pipe mode.
 Control will eventually pass to vcl_pipe.

+  refresh
+    Go through normal caching channels, but guarantee a cache miss even if there is valid content in the cache, thereby performing a controlled refresh of the content.

   lookup
     Look up the requested object in the cache.
 Control will eventually pass to vcl_hit or vcl_miss, depending on whether the